KM-Kinter/ledger-converter/README.md

 # ledger-converter
-Converter form .csv format to .ledger file for use with Ledger CLI
+Converter from .csv format to .ledger file to use with Ledger CLI